-What are Automatic Discounts and Promos and how do we programm them?
+What are Automatic Discounts and Promos, and how do we program them?

 Discounts in Micros Simphopny are a reduction from the usual price of menu items, typically given to some customers as a form of loyalty, campaign, or promotion.